Luke 12:35-48

 "My master will be a long time in coming,"

-and begins to beat the servants, {both} men and women,
+and begins to beat the servants, {both} men and women, and to eat and drink and get drunk;

 But instead, lives in the self-centeredness of his sin nature, indulging his pleasure lusts and oppressing others.